-Seasearch divers are also bringing back hundreds of images of the seabed - many divers now carry a compact digital camera and Dorset Seasearch provides a number of cameras for use on organised surveys.
+Seasearch divers are also bringing back hundreds of images of the seabed - many divers now carry a compact camera/video camera

 The acquisition of detailed remote-sensing data (see DORIS) marked the start of a new chapter in Dorset Seasearch.
 Divers are now able to accurately target a huge number of newly revealed seabed features, making the survey much more efficient.
 It has also opened up a range of new dive-sites in Dorset, many of which are sure to become classic dives.

 Seasearch Observer - for divers new to marine recording in British and Irish waters

 Seasearch Surveyor - for experienced recorders who want to increase the value of the results